yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 * Incremental and bulk indexing

+The following are to be implemented in the future:

 * Fuzzy query matching

-The following are to be implemented in Datalevin 0.6.0 release

 * Stemming